hurta2yaisel/pytest-demo/README.md

 #### RentalByDay
 Rental by day, charging $20 a day.
 #### RentalByWeek
-Rental by week, changing $60 a week.
+Rental by week, charging $60 a week.
 #### Promotion
 Base class for discount promotions.
 - __discount: Discount percent for applying to the total price.